MUSEResearchGroup/stress-assessment-head-movement/README.md

 # Stress Assessment for Augmented Reality Applications based on Head Movement Features

 ![My Image](ref_sys2.png)
-In the repository, you can find the codes related to the paper:
+In the repository, you can find the scripts and dataset related to the paper:

 A. Ferrarotti, S. Baldoni, M. Carli and F. Battisti, "Stress Assessment for Augmented Reality Applications Based on Head Movement Features," in IEEE Transactions on Visualization and Computer Graphics, doi: 10.1109/TVCG.2024.3385637.